Migomag Terms & Conditions of Sale

 21. WARRANTY AND LIABILITY OF SELLER

-(a) The Seller makes no express warranties under this Agreement.
+(a) The Seller makes no express warranties or representations in respect of any goods or services supplied to the Buyer under these terms and conditions.
 Manufacturers of goods may, from time to time, provide a voluntary warranty directly to the Buyer in relation to goods supplied to the Buyer.
 The Buyer must address issues relating to a manufacturer’s warranty with the manufacturer on the terms of that warranty.

 (b) Buyer shall immediately notify the Seller in writing of any defect in the goods supplied by the Seller.
 The Buyer shall not carry out any remedial work to allegedly defective goods without first obtaining the written consent of that Seller to do so.
 The provisions of this clause 21(b) do not constitute a warranty in relation to the quality or fitness of the goods, or require the Seller to repair or replace goods, or offer a refund in relation to goods, in circumstances other those set out in Australian Consumer Law (to the extent that the Australian Consumer Law applies to the goods).